 This equipment is compatible with industry-standard 5/8 inch threaded microphone clips.
 The product can be used with most mics, except for the blue yeti.

-The product can be used if you don’t have the time or desire to spend too much time with cable threading.
+This mic boom arm can be used if you don’t have the time or desire to spend too much time with microphone cable threading.
 The top and back plates can be removed from the device.
 You can remove the top and back plates to thread the cables easily.

-- A standard C-clamp mount ensures a firm lock.
+- A standard C-clamp mount ensures a permanently installed.

 - Cable threading is made more accessible by the use of removable top and back plates